VimsRocz/IMU/README.md

 #### run_triad_only.py

-If you want to process all datasets using just the TRIAD initialisation method, run the helper script `src/run_triad_only.py` or the MATLAB script `run_triad_only.m`:
+If you want to process datasets using just the TRIAD initialisation method, run the helper script `src/run_triad_only.py` or the MATLAB script `run_triad_only.m`.
+Without arguments it processes only the `X001` logs to keep execution short.
+Pass `--datasets` or a config file to handle more pairs:

 ```bash
 python src/run_triad_only.py